 The euro gives back gains as post-election euphoria fades, and risk-on currencies follow — it's time for your FX Fix.

-A victory for pro-bailout parties in the Greek election lifted the euro, but it quickly fell back on worries about dangerously high Spanish bond yields.
+A victory for pro-bailout parties in the lifted the euro, but it quickly fell back on worries about dangerously high Spanish bond yields.
 [CNBC]

-Both Spain and Italy saw their borrowing costs rise despite investors' relief at the results of the Greek election.
+Both saw their borrowing costs rise despite investors' relief at the results of the Greek election.
 [CNBC]

-The Australian dollar and British pound also slipped, and the dollar and yen rose, as the post-election relief faded and attention turned to this week's G20 meeting.
-[FT]
+The Australian dollar and British pound also slipped, and the dollar and yen rose, as the post-election relief faded and attention turned to this week's [FT]

 Denmark's central bank head said the Danish krone is facing severe upward pressure as investors seek safe havens, and warned that negative interest rates could be in the cards.
 [FT]